 The History Department at the school is a place for ambitious and enthusiastic thinkers.
 We love our subject and we hope you do too.
-We aim to teach GCSE History creatively and with passion.
 We want you to be engaged with the exciting prospect of learning more history, enabling you to better understand the world in which you live.
-We cover relevant and interesting topics and you will develop academically respected skills, equipping you up well for whatever academic or professional choices you may make in the future.